ANANTH-SWAMY/words-and-lines/README.md

 # Words and Lines
-A simple webapp writtent to illustrate the use of go routines and mutex locks.
+A simple webapp written to illustrate the use of go routines and mutex locks.

 It's a project written for the golang special topic course.
 ## Instructions